Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Introduction

-Several recent works improve model performance in the limited-data regime through diffusion-based data augmentations~\cite{gid,dafusion,distdiff,actgen}.
+Several recent works improve model performance in the limited-data regime through diffusion-based data augmentations~\cite{real_guidance,gid,distdiff,dafusion,Diff-Mix,diff-ii,actgen}.
 These approaches can be interpreted as a form of implicit distillation, where a generative model is used to provide additional knowledge in the form of augmented training samples.
 However, by only looking at existing training samples or the student model, the augmented samples cannot effectively target the student's reliance on spurious features.
-To this end we introduce ConfiG, a \underline{Confi}dence-\underline{G}uided diffusion-based data augmentation method that leverages the disagreement between teacher and student models to identify and correct student biases.
-As illustrated in Figure~\ref{fig:teaser}, ConfiG generates synthetic data augmentations in the regions of disagreement (dashed), such as women with brown hair or young men without glasses.
+To this end, we introduce ConfiG, a \underline{Confi}dence-\underline{G}uided diffusion-based data augmentation method that leverages the disagreement between teacher and student to identify and mitigate student biases without requiring explicit knowledge of what these biases are.
+As illustrated in \cref{fig:teaser}, ConfiG generates synthetic data augmentations in the regions of disagreement (dashed), such as women with brown hair or blond, young men.
 Further training on the real training images together with the augmented samples then leads the student to better approximate the decision function of the teacher, reducing the reliance on spurious features.
 Our contributions are summarized as follows:

-\setlist{nosep} \begin{enumerate}[leftmargin=*,noitemsep] \item We demonstrate the problem that, while knowledge distillation from a robust teacher improves overall student performance under unknown covariate shift, the student still performs poorly on test samples from unseen groups. \item We introduce ConfiG, a data augmentation framework for knowledge distillation that guides a diffusion model to generate samples to explicitly target the shortcuts that the student has picked up from spurious features in the training data. \item We provide empirical and theoretical motivation for ConfiG and demonstrate its superior performance compared to prior diffusion-based augmentations under covariate shift in knowledge distillation on CelebA~\cite{liu2015faceattributes}, SpuCo Birds~\cite{joshi2025challengesopportunitiesimprovingworstgroup}, and Spurious ImageNet~\cite{spurious_imagenet}. \end{enumerate}
+\setlist{nosep} \begin{enumerate}[leftmargin=*,noitemsep] \item We demonstrate the problem that, while knowledge distillation from a robust teacher improves overall student performance, under unknown covariate shift the student still performs poorly on test samples from unseen groups. \item We introduce ConfiG, a data augmentation framework for knowledge distillation that guides a diffusion model to generate samples that target covariate shift through maximizing teacher and student disagreement. \item We provide empirical and theoretical motivation for ConfiG and demonstrate its superior performance compared to prior diffusion-based augmentations under unknown covariate shift in knowledge distillation on CelebA-HQ~\cite{liu2015faceattributes,celebahq}, SpuCo Birds~\cite{joshi2025challengesopportunitiesimprovingworstgroup}, BAR~\cite{lff}, and a subset of ImageNet~\cite{imagenet,spurious_imagenet}. \end{enumerate}